This story was updated 12:36 p.m. Thursday, Sept. 25.

-The St. Louis County Sheriff's Office notified the public Wednesday that deputies were searching for Michael Todd Hart, 40, who was thought to be heading north on foot toward the area of Independence.
+The St. Louis County Sheriff's Office notified the public Wednesday that deputies were searching for Michael Todd Hart, 40.
+They've since identified and detained two alleged accomplices, including one who was charged with aiding an offender and was in jail as of Thursday morning.

 According to court records, Hart has been convicted of numerous charges, including domestic assault, driving while intoxicated, drug possession and property damage.